 Marathon for Mental Health

-2020 marks my 30th anniversary as a primary school teacher.
+2021 marks my 31st year as a primary school teacher.
 I only came down south to complete my teacher training in 1989 and I'm still here after all those years.
-23 years of my career have been spent as a senior leader working directly with the most vulnerable children in our schools.
+24 years of my career have been spent as a senior leader working directly with the most vulnerable children in our schools.
 Many things have changed for the better in education during my career but the rapid, exponential rise in children suffering from mental health conditions is the most alarming and worrying development over the last 10 years.

-I decided to mark the 30 year anniversary by taking some proactive, positive action to raise awareness and much needed funding to support young people in their fight against mental health issues.
-10% of young people under the age of 18 are diagnosed with a mental health condition each year.
-Just think about that ... its over 40 children in a 2-form entry primary school and up to 200 in a large secondary school.
+Last year I decided to mark the 30 year anniversary by taking some proactive, positive action to raise awareness and much needed funding to support young people in their fight against mental health issues.
+As we stumble our way through the current global pandemic, the need is even greater this year.
+It is now estimated that 1 in 6 young people under the age of 18 are suffering from a diagnosable mental health condition.
+Just think about that ... it’s around 70 children in a 2-form entry primary school and up to 400 in a large secondary school.
 That's far too many families facing problems so it's time to change things.

 Walking a marathon seemed like the ideal way to raise awareness.
 Walking is fully inclusive, it allows time for communication thus enhancing social connection.
 It also allows time to take in the beauty of the world around us ... to feel the fresh air, to listen to the birds, to enjoy the sight of trees, flowers and water.
 It allows time to think, to reflect and re-charge the batteries.